Infinixius/nme-c/README.md

 ## Header

-The `nme.h` header file is provided for use with the compiler as a psuedo-standard library.
+Due to the limited nature of the 6502 microprocessor, none of the [C standard library](https://en.wikipedia.org/wiki/C_standard_library) is supported.
+Instead, the `nme.h` header file is provided for use with the compiler as a psuedo-standard library.
 It provides the following functions:

 ```h
 /* Booleans */